Monaghan beat Armagh on penalties to reach semi-finals

 Fatigue was a factor in two low-scoring periods of extra-time as Ross McQuillan edged Armagh ahead early on before McManus levelled.

-Bannigan was denied a point following a Hawk-Eye review, and when O'Neill split the posts with a masterful kick from distance, it looked as though it was going to be Armagh's day until McManus responded in nerveless fashion to force penalties and send the Orchard men hurtling towards another gut-wrenching experience at Croke Park.
+Bannigan was denied a point following a Hawk-Eye review, and when O'Neill split the posts with a masterful kick from distance, it looked as though it was going to be Armagh's day as the Crossmaglen ace evoked memories of his long-range free to bring last year's quarter-final with Galway to extra-time.

+That was until McManus responded in nerveless fashion to force penalties and send the Orchard men hurtling towards another gut-wrenching knockout experience at Croke Park.

 The quarter-final action at the GAA's headquarters continues on Sunday with Derry facing Cork (13:45 BST) before Dublin meet rivals Mayo (16:00).